Phoenix009/Notes/Computer_Networks/Routing Algorithms.md

 - Additional Criteria
 - IP Address of peer

-BGP does not load balance traffic.
-It chooses and installs a single "best" route.
+==BGP does not load balance traffic.
+It chooses and installs a single "best" route.==

 ##### Routing Policies:
 BGP provides capabilities for enforcing various policies.
 Policies are used to configure BGP and reflects the goals of the network provider.
 These goals include